Jump to: TSA PreCheck

 What is Global Entry?

-After getting off an international flight, the Global Entry process is meant to make your entrance back into the U.S. as easy and painless as possible.
-Global Entry kiosks are located at international airports in the U.S. where a traveler can check-in to avoid paperwork and long processing and security lines.
-At these kiosks, Global Entry travelers have their fingerprints scanned and complete a customs declaration on a touch screen.
-The kiosk will then print a receipt the traveler takes directly to baggage claim, without waiting in the long queue of passengers being processed.
+The Global Entry process is meant to make your entrance back into the U.S. as easy and painless as possible.
+Global Entry kiosks are located in the immigration halls of international airports in the U.S., and travelers enrolled in Global Entry can check-in using a fast lane to avoid paperwork and long processing and security lines.
+At these fast-lane kiosks, Global Entry traveler submit fingerprint scans and a customs declaration on a touch screen.
+The kiosk will then print a receipt the traveler takes directly to the Customs portion of the process, without waiting in the long queue of passengers waiting to have their passports inspected.

 How To Apply for Global Entry